Compositionality for Quantitative Specifications: Introduction

-The additional expressive power of DMTS is also justified by the fact that DMTS are equivalent to the modal $\nu$-calculus~\cite{DBLP:conf/concur/BenesDFKL13}.
-We hence propose \emph{DMTS with structured labels} and also extend the equivalence between DMTS and the $\nu$-calculus to our setting.
-Fig.~\ref{fi:quantspecex} (right) shows a $\nu$-calculus translation of the DMTS on its left.
+This allows, for instance, to prohibit deadlocks as in the example in Fig.~\ref{fi:quantspecex1}.
+The disjunctive must, depicted as a branching arrow, requires at least one of the transitions to be present.
+Thus we allow the deadline for \grant\ to be reset if additional \work\ is generated.
+Note that specifying \grant\ and \work\ as two separate must-transitions would not allow postponing the deadline; and two separate may-transitions would not guarantee any progress, as none of them has to be implemented.
+We hence propose \emph{DMTS with structured labels} and also extend the equivalence between DMTS and the modal $\nu$-calculus~\cite{DBLP:conf/concur/BenesDFKL13, DBLP:conf/ictac/FahrenbergLT14} to our setting.
+Figure~\ref{fi:quantspecex} shows a $\nu$-calculus translation of the DMTS in Fig.~\ref{fi:quantspecex1}.

 \paragraph{Robustness.}